 Atlanta Serious Injury Attorney

-Catastrophic Injury Lawyer Protecting the Rights of Atlanta Injured Victims
+Catastrophic Injury Attorneys Protecting the Rights of Atlanta Injured Victims

 Any personal injury claim must allege and prove:

 - The defendant owed a duty of care to the victim (e.g., to exercise ordinary care);

 - The defendant breached the duty of care (by negligent conduct);